apaezcastro/emotiontracker/README.md

   * **Upgrade to a Modern Face Detector:** The current implementation uses OpenCV's classic Haar Cascades.
 A significant improvement would be to replace this with **YuNet**, a lightweight and highly accurate deep-learning detector from the OpenCV model zoo.
 This would dramatically improve detection accuracy with varied angles, lighting, and partial occlusions.
   * **Support Multiple Faces:** The backend could be refactored to *always* send a 2D array (a list of faces), e.g., `[[x,y,w,h], [x2,y2,w2,h2]]`.
 The frontend would then use a `forEach` loop to draw a box for every face detected.
+  * **Do Face Detection On Front End Using OpenCV** Doing face detection on the front end will enable to bounding box to be quicker even on an a weak computer as the bounding box will be handled by the front end.

 -----